OneSheep/junipertree/README.md

 - You can optionally use the `Lists` tab, to perform validation on the data that comes in via the form
 - Resources can be added manually in the `Form Responses` tab

-The first time you tap on the `Publish` button your script will ask you for permissions to run.
+The first time you publish your content by clicking `Publish` > `Update` from the menu, your script will ask you for permissions to run.

 Only rows ticked as `Verified` will be published.